mixmesh/mixmesh/rest/suggestions.md

 ### Resource `/dj/player/filter` (**POST**)

 Used to show a filtered set of information about the player.

-The "secret-key" is only available for one hour after box initialization.
+**NOTE**: The "secret-key" is only available for one hour after box initialization.

 <table>
   <tr>